Analysis: Boeing 787 output, review threatened if engineers strike

 Boeing stock closed down 3.4 percent at $74.34 on Wednesday.

-Reporting by Alwyn Scott; Editing by Patricia Kranz, Edward Tobin, Andre Grenon and Ken Wills
+Reporting by Alwyn Scott; Editing by Patricia Kranz, Edward Tobin and Andre Grenon